-Billing addresses were provided by Kaiser Permanente Research Institute (KPRI) with a dummy participant ID and were geocoded at the EAC.
-Geocoding for Rev 11 was conducted using Business Analyst for ArcGIS 10.3, with no offset.
+Billing and study addresses (from ACT records, a LexisNexis search for deceased and cognitively impaired former participants, and a residential survey for a small number of participants) were provided by Kaiser Permanente Research Institute (KPRI) with a dummy participant ID and were geocoded at the EAC.
+Geocoding for Rev 14 was conducted using Business Analyst for ArcGIS 10.3.